- Current Prices:$155,000 to $975,000

 This community has numerous amenities available for residents to enjoy.

-University features a range of home designs and prices to accommodate a variety of price points.
+University offers a wide array of housing designs suitable for any buyer.
 Most common in this neighborhood are single-family homes, which usually have monthly homeowner association fees ranging from $44 to $405, and taxes for the year range from as low as $1,276 to as high as $11,217.
 There are also a variety of attached homes.
 Those usually have quarterly homeowner association fees ranging from $44 to $405.
-Property taxes for the year range from as low as $1,016 to as high as $3,042.
+Property taxes for the year range from as low as $1,016 to as high as $4,220.
 Homes in the community generally have unfinished basements.

 Where to Live